strax.processing package

 • p – Row of a strax peak array, or compatible type.
 Note that p[‘dt’] is adjusted to match the downsampling.

-• wv_buffer – numpy array containing sum waveform during the peak at the input peak’s sampling resolution p[‘dt’].
+• waveform_buffer – numpy array containing sum waveform during the peak at the input peak’s sampling resolution p[‘dt’].

 Compute sum waveforms for all peaks in peaks.
 Only builds summed waveform other regions in which hits were found.
 This is required to avoid any bias due to zero-padding and baselining.
 Will downsample sum waveforms if they do not fit in per-peak buffer.